"What is attention deficit hyperactivity disorder (ADHD)?

-Read the Medication Guide that comes with CONCERTA® before you or your child starts taking it and each time you get a refill.
+Read the Medication Guide that comes with CONCERTAR® before you or your child starts taking it and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with CONCERTA® .
+This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with CONCERTAR®.

 What is the most important information I should know about CONCERTA®?

 The following have been reported with use of methylphenidate HCI and other stimulant medicines:

 - sudden death in patients who have heart problems or heart defects

 - stroke and heart attack in adults

 Your doctor should check you or your child carefully for heart problems before starting CONCERTAR®.

 Your doctor should check your or your child's blood pressure and heart rate regularly during treatment with CONCERTAR®.

 Call your doctor right away if you or your child has any signs of heart problems such as chest pain, shortness of breath, or fainting while taking CONCERTA®.

 - new or worse behavior and thought problems